turutupa/reactrouter-boilerplate/README.md

 2. currentUser: [your name, email... whatever is in your jwt token]

 If you don't see this but instead some weird markdown response it means you haven't logged in yet.

+# May I use a different frontend framework?
+Of course you can.
+Just remember to adjust the path of the frontend app in the mta.yaml to point to your app properly - also remember that this path has to point to the static built file your framework compiles.